 - 1. If possible, use the interface of a Rack PDU to configure it with the settings to export.
 (Directly editing the .ini file risks introducing errors). - 2.
-To use FTP to retrieve config.ini from the configured Rack PDU: - a.
+Use FTP or SCP to retrieve the config.ini from the configured Rack PDU: - To use FTP: - a.
 Open a connection to the Rack PDU using its IP address: